-I had the chance to visit a plantation on a familiarisation trip with colleagues, which we all thoroughly enjoyed.
-Having spent the morning visiting the Dudhsagar Falls and swimming in one of the natural pools there, we had already built up quite an appetite by the time we arrived.
+I had the chance to visit a spice plantation in Goa on a familiarisation trip with colleagues, which we all thoroughly enjoyed.
+Having spent the morning visiting the Dudhsagar Falls and swimming in one of the natural pools there, we had already built up quite an appetite by the time we arrived!

 Learning about the different spices

-There is such a serene atmosphere walking amongst the plants, many reaching way above our heads, that it almost seemed a shame to break the silence, but it’s not every day you get the opportunity to see spices growing in their natural state with an expert on hand to tell you all about them.
+There was such a serene atmosphere walking amongst the spice plantation in Goa, with many plants reaching way above our heads, that it almost seemed a shame to break the silence, but it’s not every day you get the opportunity to see spices growing in their natural state with an expert on hand to tell you all about them.

 Above: Chillies growing in a spice plantation